SouthGreenPlatform/training_ONT_teaching/README.md

 This tutorial will guide you through the typical steps of a nanopore assembly of a genome.

-In session 2021 (see 2021 branch), we have created a Virtual Machine **IFB Biosphere containing** all tools need to reproduce this training.
+We have created a Virtual Machine **IFB Biosphere containing** all tools need to reproduce this training.

 You can use our VM "**CoursAnalysesNanoporeSG**".
 Find it in the RAINBio catalogue: https://biosphere.france-bioinformatique.fr/catalogue/